-cast.
-The business sector - state owned, private, and hybrid - has been taken up as an important mechanism of policy implementation in the name of protecting national security and projecting China's influence globally.
+and military superiority under the leadership of the CCP.
+The Mercator Institute for China Studies, a leading European research institute on China, notes that this represents a new era in which the quest for national security has redefined China's economic growth model.40 The securitization of the economy has given Chinese state capitalism an increasingly ideological and techno-nationalist cast.
+The business sector - state-owned, private, and hybrid - has been taken up as an important mechanism of policy implementation in the name of protecting national security and projecting China's influence globally.

 Two central, related features of Xi's party state capitalism are the continued blending of state and private economic interests pursuant to "mixed ownership" corporate reforms and a "military-civil fusion strategy."
 Mixed ownership is a plan to convert more state-owned enterprises (SOEs) into firms in which the state and private shareholders hold joint equity stakes, while expanding the role of state ownership in private firms.
-Closely related to mixed ownership reform is the investment by state organs and SOEs in "special management shares" (teshu guanli gu) in private companies.
+Closely related to mixed ownership reform is the investment by state organs of "special management shares" (teshu guanli gu) in private companies.
 These shares carry veto rights over significant transactions, the right to board seats, and editorial/censorship rights with respect to the publishing content of the issuing firm.
-The military-civil fusion strategy is an effort to exploit the dual-use nature of many advanced technologies such as AI, semiconductors and quantum computing, and thereby "to reinforce the PRC's ability to build the country into an economic, technological, and military superpower by fusing the country's military and civilian industrial and S&T [science and technology] resources."
-Series of the private continued to the country of the country series of the country and civilian industrial and S&T [science and technology] resources.
+The military-civil fusion strategy is an effort to exploit the dual commercial-military use of many advanced technologies such as AI, semiconductors and quantum computing, and thereby "to reinforce the PRC's ability to build the country into an economic, technological, and military superpower by fusing the country's military and civilian industrial and S&T [science and technology] resources."
+Some states of the private continuous private continuous plants and setting the country superpower by fusing the country's military and civilian industrial and S&T [science and technology] resources.

 The second step in the geoeconomic chain reaction was growing counter-securitization of the "China Risk" by Western governments, as China's rising economic strength and technological prowess has come to be perceived as a challenge to the existing global order rather than a harbinger of China's embrace of its tenets.
 This movement has been led by the United States, but has increasingly, if reluctantly in some cases, been joined by the UK and European states, as well as Japan and South Korea.
-Counter-securitization began in the Trump Administration and has continued under the Biden Administration, leading to the creation of a thicket of regulations directed at curtailing China's technological and financial links with the United States and its allies.
+43 Counter-securitization began in the first Trump Administration and was continued under the Biden Administration, leading to the creation of a thicket of regulations directed at curtailing China's technological and financial links with the United States and its allies.

 The U.S. has long relied on the Committee on Foreign Investment in the United States (CFIUS) to screen inbound foreign investment for national security risks.
-However, the scale and intensity of CFIUS review increased significantly following passage of the Foreign Investment Risk Review Modernization Act of 2018.
-The Trump Administration made active use of CFIUS's expanded power, blocking investments and mandating divestment by Chinese firms in industries deemed essential to national competitiveness and national security.
-Before 2012, only one
+However, the scale and intensity of CFIUS review increased significantly following passage of the Foreign Investment